matplotlib/matplotlib/doc/faq/howto_faq.rst

 The easiest way to do this is use an image backend (see :ref:`what-is-a-backend`) such as Agg (for PNGs), PDF, SVG or PS.
-In your figure generating script, just place call :func:`matplotlib.use` directive before importing pylab or pyplot::
+In your figure generating script, just call the :func:`matplotlib.use` directive before importing pylab or pyplot::